 Posture training

 A person with ankylosing spondylitis may change their posture to compensate for pain related to the condition.
-Over time, poor posture can lead to increased back pain and stiffness.
+Over time, inadequate posture can lead to increased back pain and stiffness.
 It can also place increased strain on the spine.

 1. Lie flat on the stomach on a firm surface.